Why process mining is the top skill to learn for business analysts in 2022

 We are living in a world where business and business interactions are becoming increasingly digital – starting with digital customer interactions and ending with digital business models.
 That means business processes, too, must become digital and more dynamic and data-driven.
 With this rate of change increasing, so increases the need for business process analysis and understanding of how business processes relate to larger processes, customer journeys, and process dynamics.

 Processes can’t be just viewed as a sequence of steps in the business process model and notation diagram (BPMN) schema.
 We need to understand more about the process, lead times, exceptional process execution paths, and much more.
-So, the process should be analysed not with just qualitative methods but also quantitative methods.
+So, the process should be analyzed not just with qualitative methods but also with quantitative methods.
 This type of quantitative business process analysis method is Process Mining.
 Introduced by Dutch computer scientist Wil van der Aalst in 2012, it has become a very popular approach for business process improvement analysis.

 Process mining provides a realistic view of the process, showing process variants (the number of alternative execution paths) and many more process metrics.
 It is like an x-ray tool for a business analyst to see inside the business process.
 On the market, there are many process mining tools that provide these insights, like PafNow.

 Demand for a data-driven approach

 Another aspect of business process digitization is bringing in the use of data, artificial intelligence and machine learning (AI/ML), and automation.
 Obviously, it is not the goal per se to make all processes data-driven, but it is very important to understand the impact of a data-driven approach on the business process in any context.

 The same applies to identifying and analyzing process candidates for automation using RPA and AI/ML.
 We already see a demand for knowledge and skills in the business analysis field that includes data-driven techniques.
 And again, for that, we need quantitative information to understand how well existing processes are working.